skadio/skadio.github.io/_pages/software.md

 ### [MABWiser: Parallelizable Contextual Multi-Armed Bandits](https://github.com/fidelity/mabwiser)

-Parallezable, contextual multi-armed bandits library with simulation capabilities.
+Parallelizable, contextual multi-armed bandits library with simulation capabilities.
 MABWiser is developed in the AI Center of Excellence at Fidelity Investments and is contributed to the open source.